 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link at no additional cost.
 You can read my full disclosure here.

-Speech therapy for toddlers is the first step to getting them the help they need in society.
-As a person who benefited from speech therapy themselves and who also just went through the process of having their child in speech therapy.
+Speech therapy for toddlers is the first step to getting them the help they need in society; as a person who benefited from speech therapy and who also just went through the process of having their child in speech therapy.

-I will share with you my experiences and some signs that you should be looking out for and if it does help with your child’s speech delay.
+I will share my experiences and some signs you should look out for and if it does help with your child’s speech delay.